 2193.
 Smoke Opacity Standards, Inspection Intervals, and Test Procedures.

 (a) Standards.
-For any vehicle subject to the requirements of this chapter, the maximum smoke opacity standard when tested in accordance with the test procedures specified in section 2193(d) is:
+For any vehicle subject to the requirements of this chapter, the maximum smoke opacity standard when tested in accordance with the test procedures specified in section 2193(d) is as specified in section 2196.6.

 * * * * *